PhilipYip1988/python-tutorials/001_install/002_ubuntu_install/readme.md

 ## Mambaforge Shell Script Install

 Mambaforge can be downloaded from the Miniforge GitHub repository, which lists Mambaforge and Miniforge installers for each Operating System.
 Both products are almost identical, however only the Mambaforge installer includes the ```mamba``` package manager which will be used in this guide.
 For Ubuntu, use the installer ending in ```Linux-x86_64.sh```.

-Alternativelt for Arch Linux use the ```Linux-aarch64.sh``` and for Mac use use the ```MacOSX-x86_64.sh```.
-Instructions for isntallation on these Operating Systems is otherwise more or less identical:
+Alternatively for Arch Linux use the ```Linux-aarch64.sh``` and for Mac use use the ```MacOSX-x86_64.sh```.
+Instructions for installation on these Operating Systems is otherwise more or less identical.

 ![img_000](./images/img_000.png)